 Archie Comics' Sonic the Hedgehog has a strange relationship with what it's supposed to be adapting, what it is adapting and who's doing it.
 However, exactly who or what is saying things is hard to pinpoint.
-According to Ken Penders, Sega was actually hands-off with the exception of a few moments, including sparing Princess Sally from her death in "End Game" and reaming out Archie for using Sonic The Hedgehog The Movie.
+According to Ken Penders, Sega was actually hands-off with the exception of a few moments, including sparing Princess Sally from her death in "End Game" and reaming out Archie for having unauthorized cameo appearances of Sonic The Hedgehog The Movie characters in issue 101.
 If anything, the most Sega had done was ask them to do game adaptations.
 However, somewhere along the line, Sega started getting their head straight and started pushing for more game-centric stuff, which obviously clashed with then-writers Penders and Karl Bollers.
 When Ian Flynn came in as well and started adding in more game-related things was when Sega really started pushing their clout as to how things should be.

 The ultimate in Executive Meddling could be seen in the case between Archie and Penders.
 To wit, it was said that everything made for the Archie comic was now property of Sega.
 That meant characters, concepts, etc. Back in the early 90s, it was obvious no one minded the house at Archie and when Penders caught on about 15 years later, he quickly copyrighted his characters, which lead to the lawsuits.
 When it became obvious that Archie didn't have a leg to stand on, they quickly forced the crew on the comic to dump all of Penders' characters in the middle of a storyline to save face.
 This would later lead to the Continuity Reboot that was Sonic the Hedgehog/Mega Man: Worlds Collide